Protein: Abundance in cells

 A typical bacterial cell, e.g. E. coli and Staphylococcus aureus, is estimated to contain about 2 million proteins.
 Smaller bacteria, such as Mycoplasma or spirochetes contain fewer molecules, on the order of 50,000 to 1 million.
 By contrast, eukaryotic cells are larger and thus contain much more protein.
-For instance, yeast cells have been estimated to contain about 50 million proteins and human cells on the order of 1 to 3 billion.
+For instance, yeast cells have been estimated to contain about 50 million protein molecules and human cells on the order of 1 to 3 billion.
 The concentration of individual protein copies ranges from a few molecules per cell up to 20 million.
 Not all genes coding proteins are expressed in most cells and their number depends on, for example, cell type and external stimuli.
 For instance, of the 20,000 or so proteins encoded by the human genome, only 6,000 are detected in lymphoblastoid cells.
 The most abundant protein in nature is thought to be RuBisCO, an enzyme that catalyzes the incorporation of carbon dioxide into organic matter in photosynthesis.
 Plants can consist of as much as 1% by weight of this enzyme.